Mary Elizabeth Braddon: Literary themes and styles

-Braddon wrote several works of supernatural fiction, including the pact with the devil story Gerard or The World, the Flesh, and the Devil (1891), and the ghost stories "The Cold Embrace", "Eveline's Visitant" and "At Chrighton Abbey".
+Braddon wrote across multiple genres.
+She wrote several works of supernatural fiction, including the pact with the devil story Gerard or The World, the Flesh, and the Devil (1891), and the ghost stories "The Cold Embrace", "Eveline's Visitant" and "At Chrighton Abbey".
 From the 1930s onwards, these stories were often anthologised in collections such as Montague Summers's The Supernatural Omnibus (1931) and Fifty Years of Ghost Stories (1935).
-Braddon also wrote historical fiction.
-In High Places depicts the youth of Charles I. London Pride focuses on Charles II.
-Mohawks is set during the reign of Queen Anne.
-Ishmael is set at the time of Napoleon III's rise to power.
+Braddon also wrote historical fiction: In High Places depicts the youth of Charles I; London Pride focuses on Charles II; Mohawks is set during the reign of Queen Anne; Ishmael is set at the time of Napoleon III's rise to power.